Merkoba/Meltdown/README.md

 Configs to tweak llama.cpp like the number of threads to use or mem-lock.

+Context is saved to use on future prompts, optionally.

 All fields have context menus to perform some actions.

 Recent text inputs get saved and you can access them with the context menus.